OpenBB-finance/OpenBB/website/content/terminal/reference/alt/covid/deaths.md

 ---
 title: deaths
-description: This page provides access to historical deaths data per country.
-It explains the usage of the 'deaths' command, which requires no parameters and presents the data in a visual format.
+description: "This page provides access to historical deaths data per country.
+It explains" the usage of the 'deaths' command, which requires no parameters and presents the data in a visual format.
 keywords: